4 Interesting Myths About Magnets

 3. Water Will Decrease a Magnet's Strength

 People use magnets in underwater applications every day.
-Commercial fishers and boaters may use a magnet retrieval tool to recover lost items like expensive fishing rods from the water.
-Plus, divers seeking sunken treasure frequently use devices with magnetic properties.
+Commercial fishermen and boaters may use a magnet retrieval tool to retrieve lost items like expensive fishing rods from the water.
+Divers seeking sunken treasure frequently use devices with magnetic properties.

 4. Larger Magnets Are More Powerful Than Smaller Magnets

-It's true that some metals have higher magnetic properties than others.
+Some metals indeed have higher magnetic properties than others.
 However, that fact stems from composition instead of size.
 Some smaller magnets are just as powerful as larger ones.
 Still, a large magnet made from the same material and shaped like a smaller magnet will have higher magnetic properties.

 When you magnetize steel, the north poles of the atoms line up.
 The resulting force creates a magnetic field.
 A large piece of steel has more atoms than a small one, resulting in a stronger magnetic field than a smaller piece of the same metal.